IRS Audit Overview

 Pretty much what the algorithm does is find individuals with high expenses and low income.
 It will find that if you reported a low income and a mortgage payment of about the same, it will most likely give a high score because the likelihood of you being able to pay for regular expenses after the mortgage with your income is highly unlikely.
-After the algorithm gives scores to the tax returns, these tax returns are then passed off to a human representative for checking and typically about 1/10th of these algorithm suggested audits end up in an real audit after human review.
+After the algorithm gives scores to the tax returns, these tax returns are then passed off to a human representative for checking and typically about 1/10th of these algorithm-suggested audits end up in a real audit after human review.

-An audit is the process in which the IRS determines if you have properly reported all income and took the correct deductions.
+An audit is the process in which the IRS determines if you have properly reported all income and taken the correct deductions.
 It is your responsibility to prove to the IRS that what you filed was indeed correct and you must provide supporting documents for the majority of it.
 The IRS will make a determination if you did the proper reporting or not and if not they will assess you additional taxes to pay.

 Types of IRS Audits

 - IRS Office Audit: The IRS office audit is a meeting set up with the IRS that the IRS determines the time and specific documents that you should bring with you for support.
-The IRS will send a letter setting a time and date or requests that you call them up to setup an appropriate time.
-Mainly in these types of audits the auditors will only examine “significant” items on your tax return.
-During the IRS audit, the auditor may ask difficult questions about unlisted items that were on the original letter, you can tell them that you are not ready or are not prepared to talk about those items and they will drop them and bring them up in a second visit.
+The IRS will send a letter setting a time and date or requests that you call them up to set up an appropriate time.
+Mainly in these types of audits, the auditors will only examine “significant” items on your income tax return.
+During the IRS audit, the auditor may ask difficult questions about unlisted items that were on the original letter.
+Then, you can tell them that you are not ready or are not prepared to talk about those items and they will drop them and bring them up in a second visit.
 Most of the time, it is good to consult with a licensed tax professional such as a CPA or Tax Attorney so they can provide you with important advice and keep you from making the situation worse.

 When you’re just starting out, you need professional ANSWERS you can count on, but you don’t want to pay to get this information.
 This is why we offer a 100% free consultation with a Fresh Start Program tax professional.
 Our honest, licensed professionals will evaluate your situation and provide you with the answers you need, so you can have the peace in mind and security of understanding your options.
 Chat with us live right now or call us if you prefer.
-We are NOT sales people, we’re true tax professionals.
+We are NOT salespeople, we’re true tax professionals.

 call us or chat with us by clicking on either icon below